 Letting Go and Taking Control

 Does your job search seem to be a series of complex activities and programs?
-A list of ever-changing To-do’s and To-don’ts?
-Can it appear to have a life of its own?
+A list of ever-changing to-dos and to-don’ts?
+Does it appear to have a life of its own?
 Does it feel like it is out of your sphere of influence?
-You might perceive that you live in a world of reaction, where each day blindsides you with a new and unexpected frustration.
+You might perceive that you live in a world of reaction.
+Where each day blindsides you with a new and unexpected frustration.
 Or you may feel that your job search is more like living in a “Murphy’s Law” situation where anything that can go wrong will go wrong.
 Who or what is really in control?

 But, there is a cure.